-Performance measure 2022/23 Target 2022/23 Actual Commentary The percentage of food operations 95% 97% Target achieved. that are required to be verified annually that are verified.
-Achieved 2021/22: 92%, Not achieved The percentage of medium or higher 95% 97% Target achieved. risk category licensed premises Achieved inspected annually.
+Performance measure 2022/23 Target 2022/23 Actual Commentary The percentage of food operations that are required to be verified annually that are verified.
+95% 97% Achieved 2021/22: 92% Not Achieved Target achieved.
+The percentage of medium or higher risk category licensed premises inspected annually.
+95% 97% Achieved 2021/22: 100% Achieved Target achieved.
+Percentage of excessive noise complaints responded to within agreed timeframes 2 .
+85% 86% Achieved 2021/22: 87% Achieved Target achieved.
+The percentage of hazardous land use information (Hail) reports that will be completed within 10 working days.
+90% 95% Achieved 2021/22: 100% Achieved Target achieved.

-Performance measure 2022/23 2022/23 Commentary

-Target Actual commentary

-2021/22:

-100%,

-Achieved

-Percentage of excessive noise 85% 86% Target achieved.

-complaints responded to within Achieved

-agreed timeframes.

-2021/22: 87%,

-Achieved

-The percentage of hazardous land 90% 95% Target achieved.

-use information (Hail) reports that Achieved

-will be completed within 10 working

-days.
-2021/22:

-100%,

-Achieved

-\This performance measure result is supplied by Citycare Group, on behalf of Waikato District Council.
+This performance measure result is supplied by Citycare Group, on behalf of Waikato District Council.